titembaatar/sway.flem/docs/troubleshooting.md

 **Error Message**:
 ```
-Configuration error: workspace '1', app at index 0: app name is empty
+Configuration error: workspace '1', container at index 0: app is empty
 ```

 **Solution**:
-- Ensure all required fields (name, size) are set for apps
+- Ensure all required fields (app) are set for app containers
-- Ensure all required fields (split, size) are set for containers
+- Ensure all required fields (split, containers) are set for nested containers

 ### Applications Not Launching